 The Scrappy: While it's very hard to see anyone as Scrappies, you'll find it very hard to find fans of Luna (not Platinum as whole), who's considered to be incredibly loud-mouthed and obnoxious, insulting nearly everyone she came across in a worse scale that surpassed even Rachel's haughtiness.
 People can't stand her and she contributes on how haters express their hate to Platinum.
 To make things worse, Sena wasn't any better and some think he's just too wimpy to be liked.
 Really, the only factor they like in Platinum is because Trinity, one of the Six Heroes are part of their souls, but Trinity rarely taking on the battlefield didn't help matters...

 Heart Remix's Mai Natsume is much, much worse, as far as fan reaction goes.
-A lot has accused her as a 'needless moeblob Mary Sue with zero personality only meant for Fanservice' and considering her story was declared canon (although only flashback), it just made the audience dreads the day she's introduced in the mainline game.
+Many have accused her as of being a needless moeblob Mary Sue with zero personality only meant for Fanservice, and considering her story was declared canon (although only flashback), it just makes the audience dread the day she's introduced in the mainline game.

-Thirty Sue Pileup: Mary Sue accusations are thrown around like confetti by several characters' very vocal hatedoms, some of which border on Hate Dumb.
-Five characters get it the worst, however.
+Thirty Sue Pileup: Mary Sue accusations are thrown around like confetti by several characters' very vocal hatedoms.
+Over the series' history, seven characters faced the sharpest of these accusations.

 Ragna the Bloodedge was subjected to this by his hatedom due to "having an excess of badass traits with little character to balance it out" - highest bounty in the world, walks over anyone not named Hakumen, Nu or Rachel, and so on.
 He's been characterized beyond that in Calamity Trigger, which makes the accusations flimsy, and further development in Continuum Shift silenced them for good.
 Doesn't stop people from hating him, however.